car AC vent blowing warm air inside vehicle cabin

 The Fix: Replacing the Blend Door Actuator

 Replacing a blend door actuator can range from relatively simple to quite complex, depending on its location in your dashboard.
-Some are easily accessible, while others require significant disassembly of interior panels.
-If you’re handy with tools and comfortable accessing your car’s dashboard components, you might be able to replace it yourself.
-However, if the actuator is in a difficult spot, or you’re unsure, a mechanic can typically handle this repair relatively quickly.
+Parts typically cost $35–$150, with total professional repair running $120–$550 depending on your vehicle.
+If the actuator is in a difficult spot, a mechanic can typically handle this repair relatively quickly.

 3. Clogged Cabin Air Filter

-The cabin air filter is like the lungs of your car’s interior ventilation system.
-It filters out dust, pollen, debris, and other contaminants before the air reaches you.
-When this filter gets clogged, it restricts airflow.
-This reduced airflow means less cool air is pushed through the vents.
-Your AC might still be producing cold air, but the system has to work harder, and the reduced volume of air can make it feel like the temperature is increasing.
+The cabin air filter filters out dust, pollen, debris, and other contaminants before the air reaches you.
+When this filter gets clogged, it restricts airflow to the evaporator.
+Your AC might still be producing cold air, but the system has to work harder, and the reduced volume of air can make it feel like the temperature is increasing over time.

 Symptoms of a Clogged Cabin Air Filter